-The Fund seeks long-term total return, principally from growth of capital.
+The Fund seeks long-term growth of capital.

 Fees and Expenses of the Fund

 This table describes the fees and expenses that you may pay if you buy, hold and sell shares of the Fund.
 You may pay other fees, such as brokerage commissions and other fees to financial intermediaries, which are not reflected in the table and example below.